 - According to data from the Russian State Statistical Service (Rosstat), the import of palm oil in the country rose by 37% compared to 2014, while production of milk decreased by 2%.
 At the same time, production of cheese rose by 33%.
-Russian experts say that it is obvious that Russia does not have enough ingredients to produce all the cheese. - Milk down, palm oil up

-Some product samples do not contain any milk fat, but instead have palm oil in them as a substitute.
+Russian experts say that it is obvious that Russia does not have enough ingredients to produce all the cheese. - A market study by Rosselhoznadzor at the end of 2015 showed that 78% of all cheese in the country is falsified. - Some product samples do not contain any milk fat, but instead have palm oil in them as a substitute.